denten-books/plain-text/supporting-docs/book-proposal/proposal.md

 by my colleagues at the Columbia University Department of English and at Harvard University's Berkman Center for Internet & Society, where I am an active faculty associate.
 I keep these manifold audiences in mind as I complete "Plain Text."
-The book exposes the intellectual frameworks that bolster my research and teaching activities.
+The book exposes intellectual frameworks that bolster my research and teaching activities.
 I write to strengthen these projects and to give back to the community that has supported me so generously.
 I hope to rely on the same good will and support networks in reaching out to promote my book.

 In my teaching career, I have been asked to create courses and certificate programs for graduate students in the humanities interested in computational studies, including courses at the Digital Humanities Summer Institute at the University of Victoria and in the Lede Program at the Columbia University Graduate School of Journalism.
-Texts usually assigned are either volumes published by technical presses for a professional audience or theory-based readings in new media studies related only loosely to teaching the fundamentals of Computer Science in context.
+Texts usually assigned in courses like that are either volumes published by technical presses for a professional audience or theory-based readings in new media studies related only loosely to teaching the fundamentals of computer science in context.
 My book furnishes the intellectual foundations for the practice of digital humanities.
 With the proposed technical appendix and a possible companion site (explained in the next section), I hope to supplement the main body of the work with a series of "experiments" that illustrate theoretical concepts in action, at the keyboard.
 Such a blend of theory and practice defines my method.
 As many major universities invest in programs related to digital humanities, computational social science, and